If there was one scent that is the cornerstone of the men’s grooming world, it’s undoubtedly going to be sandalwood.

 Whatever you decide on a substitute for sandalwood, we would recommend strongly on avoiding a chemically derived sandalwood fragrance.
 Per the highly respected Environmental Working Group (EWG), fragrance (or often referred to as parfum) is rated an 8 out of 10 on their hazard scale.

-Fragrance when it comes to cosmetics is an umbrella term that can contain over 2,000 different chemicals.
+The fragrance when it comes to cosmetics is an umbrella term that can contain over 2,000 different chemicals.
 Therefore, companies aren’t required to disclose the ingredients under the fragrance umbrella.

 Where To Buy Sandalwood Oil